ParasPandey019/issue-tracker/README.md

 A web applicaiton to add some basic info about a project and to view and add issues to the project

 ## Installation
-To install CSV_Upload, please follow these steps:
+To install issue_tracker, please follow these steps:

 Clone this repository using the following command:
 ```